 And then, he doubled down by writing The Ocean at the End of the Lane – and superior “children’s books” remained on my radar.
 So, it was no surprise to meet so many uniquely talented local authors at the New Bedford Book Festival who mined the same territory as Neil Gaiman in equally innovative ways.

 Meeting so many creative authors – sometimes also gifted illustrators themselves or astute judges of which artistic partner to team-up with on a project – prompted another wholesale evaluation of the craft of creating a great children’s book.
-It also sent me scouring the house for my own childhood favorites, like The Borrowers by Mary Dent and all of Aesop’s Fables.
-And then, it led myself, Sarah Athanas and Dena Haden – co-founders of Groundwork!, and the New Bedford Bookfest – to elect to host an all-children’s book edition of the popular ‘fest.
+It also led myself, Sarah Athanas and Dena Haden – co-founders of Groundwork!, and the New Bedford Bookfest – to elect to host an all-children’s book edition of the popular ‘fest.

-The Children’s New Bedford Bookfest is timed to take place just before Halloween on Saturday, Oct.
-28 and Sunday, October 29, noon – 4:00 p.m. each day.
+The Children’s New Bedford Bookfest arrives just in time for the holiday gift-buying season on Saturday, December 9 and Sunday, December 10, noon – 4:00 p.m. each day.
 Like the other New Bedford Bookfests, it is free and open to the public and designed to be a platform for regional writers to sell their books to the reading public – of all ages.

 Dedicating a New Bedford Bookfest designed for – but not limited to – children is very much in keeping with our mission of bringing to the City of New Bedford, the regional hub of Southcoast, the types of things you’d expect to find in a metropolitan area.
 It’s why we launched the Bookfest in the winter of 2016 – and were pleased to watch it become a huge success.